 I spent a lot of time scrolling sites for the cutest and tiniest outfits available.
 I limited how much I bought, but even that ended up being more than necessary.
-The amount of blowouts we encountered in the first few months were overwhelming, and my baby was one that spit up all day every day.
-So, whatever adorable newborn outfits I put her in were destroyed in a matter of minutes.
-Of course, you should put your little one in a few sweet outfits, but there is no reason to spend a lot of money on this.
-You’re likely to get newborn clothes as gifts so save your money for more essential items.
-I also was happy to dress my daughter in hand-me-downs, not caring as much when she stained yet another outfit.
+The amount of blowouts we encountered in the first few months were overwhelming and my baby spit up all day every day, so whatever adorable newborn outfits I put her in were destroyed in a matter of minutes.
+Of course, you should put your little one in a few sweet outfits, but there’s no reason to spend a ton of money on this.
+You’re also likely to get newborn clothes as gifts, so save your money for more essential items.
+I was also happy to dress my daughter in hand-me-downs, especially because I didn’t care as much when she stained yet another outfit.

 5. Excessive Amounts of Baby Toys

 I’m not trying to deprive my child of fun and interactive toys, but you don’t need to go overboard here.
-There was one specific stroller toy my daughter loved and every time she saw it, it was like she was seeing it for the first time.
-So, it was pretty unnecessary to have tons of newborn toys.
-A handful is just enough as to not overwhelm them.
-We received a ton of hand-me-down toys, and I felt like I needed to keep them all, not knowing which my daughter would love.
-Now that my house is covered in toys (many barely touched), I realize that it’s quality over quantity for toys.
-Plus if we’re being totally honest, my daughter seems happiest when playing in the recycling bin.
+There was one specific stroller toy my daughter loved, and every time she saw it, it was like she was seeing it for the first time, so it was pretty unnecessary to have tons of newborn toys—a handful is just enough.
+We received a ton of hand-me-down toys too, and I felt like I needed to keep them all, not knowing which my daughter would love.
+Now that there are toys everywhere in the house (many barely touched), I realize that it’s quality over quantity for toys.
+Plus, if we’re being totally honest, my daughter seems happiest when playing in the recycling bin.

 This post was in partnership with Owlet but all of the opinions within are those of The Everymom editorial board.
 We only recommend products we genuinely love.